 You won't have any trouble finding a xe om (motorbike taxi) in Hanoi.
 An average journey in the city centre costs around 15,000d to 20,000d, while a trip further to Ho Chi Minh's Mausoleum is around 35,000d to 40,000d.
 For two or more people, a metered taxi is usually cheaper than a convoy of xe om.

 A few cyclo drivers still frequent the Old Quarter, and if you’re only going a short distance, it’s a great way to experience the city (despite the fumes).
 Settle on a price first and watch out for overcharging – a common ploy when carrying two passengers is to agree on a price, and then double it upon arrival, gesturing ‘no, no, no…that was per person’.

 Aim to pay around 50,000d for a shortish journey; night rides are more.
-Few cyclo drivers speak English so take a map with you.
+Few cyclo drivers speak English so take a map and your hotel calling card with you.